tapasrastogi2411/TDW-Marketplace/README.md

 - React and Material UI/Tailwind CSS - frontend
 - NodeJS
 - API powered by GraphQL
-- Images uploaded by users to be stored in S3
+- Images uploaded by users to be stored in Amazon S3

 ## Method of Deployment
-- Dockerize and push to GitHub container registry for both frontend and backend application
+- Dockerize and push to GitHub Container Registry for both frontend and backend application
-- Deploy with Google Kubernetes Engine cluster
+- Deploy with Google Kubernetes Engine Cluster